pebreo/pebreo.github.io/endgame/Preamble.md

 ## The Dystopian Recipe: A Case Study from New Unity

 So, that is one possible, grim future.
 I have described a dystopia which is filled with oppression and despair - it holds a dark mirror to our present.
 Can we intentionally cultivate its counterpoint?
 Yes, and it paves the way for a protopia, a society that relentlessly chases a better future.
-Let's dissect the case of New Unity, a seemingly harmonious city from our fictional tale, to understand the recipe for a dystopian nightmare so we can avoid it.
+Let's dissect the case of New Unity, the city from our fictional tale, to understand the recipe for a dystopian nightmare so we can avoid it.

 | Ingredient               | Description                                                | Methods                                                                                                                                                                                                                                           |
 | ------------------------ | ---------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |